Skip to main content

 LLMRanker

 Rank documents by relevance to a query using an LLM.
 Unlike traditional rankers that rely on similarity scoring, LLMRanker treats relevance as a semantic reasoning task.
 This can produce better results for complex or multi-step queries.
-The component can also filter out irrelevant or duplicate documents entirely, helping keep context windows lean.
+The component can also filter out irrelevant or duplicate documents, helping keep context windows lean.

 Key Features

-• Model-agnostic: Works with any LLM.
+• Model-agnostic: works with any LLM.

 Usage Example